Swallowing Exercises: Lip Closure

 - Press your lips tightly together for 5 seconds.
 Relax and then repeat 5 times.

-- Tightly press your lips around a tongue depressor while someone tries to remove it, for 5 seconds.
+- Tightly press your lips around a tongue depressor, lip-closure spoon, or other approved devices in the center of your lips while someone tries to remove it, for 5 seconds.
 Relax and then repeat 5 times.
+Don't hold the tongue depressor with your teeth or gums.
+Repeat this exercise on the left side and the right side of the lips.

 - Fill your cheeks with air and move the air from one cheek to the other 5 times, with no air escaping from the lips or nose.
 Relax and then repeat 5 times.